matidev777/MatiOS/README.md

 # MatiOS
-an OS for opencomputer mod made for controlling and manage industrial machinery from hbm ntm ce 1.12.2
+an OS made for hbm's machinery and military systems